wquist/Horizon-Microkernel/README.md

 Project Structure
 -
-The repository is divided into 3 main portions: `kernel`, `lib`, and `user`, whose names are self-explanatory.
+The repository is divided into 3 main portions: `kernel`, `lib`, and `user`.
 Each portion has its own set of git branches, containing experimental changes before they are finalized in `develop`.

 The two major halves of the kernel section are `core` and `arch`.
 There are additional support directories in the kernel section; `debug` for debug printing/logging, `spec` for hardware descriptions that may exist across multiple platforms, and `util` for implementations of the data structures used in the microkernel.